backdrop-contrib/slick/README.txt

     Added fixes to suppress it via CSS. o If the total < slidesToShow, Slick behaves.
-Previously added a workaround to fix this, but later dropped and handed over to the core instead. o Fade option with multiple slideToShow will screw up.
+Previously added a workaround to fix this, but later dropped and handed over to the core instead. o Fade option with slideToShow > 1 will screw up.

 UNKNOWN ISSUES